suyog44/Team_XFactor_GoogleGenAI/README.md

 To ensure the performance, availability, and health of Trinetra's applications and infrastructure, Cloud Monitoring offers comprehensive monitoring and visibility capabilities.
 It provides valuable insights into system metrics, resource utilization, and application performance, enabling proactive optimization and maintenance to deliver a seamless user experience.

-### Google's AlloyDB Overview in context of Trinetra:
+### 📍 Google's AlloyDB Overview in context of Trinetra :

 AlloyDB, a fully managed, PostgreSQL-compatible database service provided by Google Cloud, assumes a critical role in Trinetra's comprehensive data management strategy.
 It furnishes the essential infrastructure required to proficiently organize and administer data within the Google Cloud environment, underpinning Trinetra's data-centric operations.